Make sure to catch our top recommendations at the bottom of the article!

 Gas-powered models come in several sizes for home use.
 Small models average 2000-2800 PSI and up to 2.8 GPM while larger models are capable of 3000-4000 PSI and more than a 4 GPM flow.
 With pressure washers, more isn’t always better.
 Power washers can damage some hard household surfaces, so when evaluating models consider your needs carefully.
 Ask the professionals for tips.
 At double the price of a small gas washer, a large unit may be much more than you need.

 A small gas-powered pressure washer is a good bet for many household cleaning jobs including concrete.
 Larger washers clean concrete faster, but are too strong for most other cleaning applications.
-Some homeowners buy an electric model for routine cleaning and rent larger washers as needed.
+Some homeowners buy the most powerful electric pressure washer they can find at a good price for routine cleaning and rent larger washers as needed.

 When selecting a power washer, be sure the right nozzles and accessories are included or available for purchase separately.
 To clean concrete, you will need a high-pressure nozzle for a fine, strong spray, a wide-angle nozzle that sweeps for rinsing and a low-pressure nozzle to apply detergent.